Oklahoma State Cowboys baseball: 1985 College World Series

 The 1985 Oklahoma State baseball team again won over 50 regular season games, going 51–13–1 and yet again claiming both the Big Eight regular season and tournament titles over runner–up Oklahoma.
 In the Midwest Regional, the Cowboys took care of Minnesota easily before knocking off Wichita State twice to clinch the program's 13th trip to the College World Series.
 In Omaha, Oklahoma State suffered a blowout loss in the opening game to Mississippi State, sending the Cowboys to the edge of elimination.
 Oklahoma State survived the first elimination game, holding off South Carolina in a high scoring game before falling to eventual national champion Miami in a one-run contest and being eliminated.

 1986 College World Series

 The 1986 Oklahoma State baseball team went 46–12 in the regular season, most notably going an absurd 29–0 in the month of April en route to winning the Big Eight tournament title again over Oklahoma.
 In the Midwest Regional, the Cowboys cruised to two easy wins over Richmond and Appalachian State before knocking off Stanford twice to lock up the program's 14th trip to Omaha.
-In the College World Series, Miami would once again beat Oklahoma State, sending them to the loser's bracket where they would stave off elimination twice.
-In the first game, the Cowboys pitched a shutout to eliminate Indiana State, before then notching a comfortable win over Loyola Marymount in the second.
+In the College World Series, Miami would once again beat Oklahoma State, sending them to the losers bracket where they would stave off elimination twice.
+In the first game, the Cowboys pitched a shutout to eliminate Indiana State, before notching a comfortable win over Loyola Marymount in the second contest.
 With a trip to the national semifinals on the line, Oklahoma State lost in a one-run game to Florida State, ending their season.